rdbch/MultiTicTacToe/README.md

 If you want to train the RL agent, please check : `./models/ReinforcementAgentTrainer.py.` This training script will train the network using the algorithms from easyAI.
 The agent script randmly selects the opponent, its difficulty and the number of the player.

+The `./benchmarkAlgos.py` offers you the possibility to run each algorithm against every other algorithm and see how they compare.
+The results are saved in `./savedSessions/`

 ## Disclaimer

 The RL agent is just a naive implementation and also my first attempt in that domain.
 Any constructive feedback is appreciated.